clastix/kamaji/docs/reference.md

 It will generate a yaml installation file at `config/install.yaml`.
 It should be customize accordingly.

 ## Tenant Control Planes

+**Kamaji** offers a [CRD](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) to provide a declarative approach of managing tenant control planes.
+This *CRD* is called `TenantControlPlane`, or `tcp` in short.
+Use the command `kubectl explain tcp.spec` to understand the fields and their usage.

 ### Add-ons

-Kamaji provides optional installations into the deployed tenant control plane through add-ons.
+**Kamaji** provides optional installations into the deployed tenant control plane through add-ons.
 Is it possible to enable/disable them through the `tcp` definition.

 ### Core DNS